MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/scheduling-experience.md

 You can set up service scheduling from the Power Platform admin center.

 > [!NOTE]
-> Scheduling in Customer Service Hub is a customer-driven update.
+> Scheduling in Customer Service Hub is a [customer-driven update](#set-up-scenarios).
 You need to avail and enable the service scheduling package, which also includes the Universal Resource Scheduling (URS) functionality.
+For information on released versions, see [Released Versions of Dynamics 365 Core Service Scheduling](/dynamics365/released-versions/dynamics365-css).

 ## Prerequisites